Aditya-AKP/IDK/README.md

-# IDK
+# Student_Dropout_Analysis_System
-Pre-requisite:
+Pre-requisite:\n
 -> Have the npm package on your system, if not then install

 Downloading the Project:
 -> Go to GitHub and open "IDK" repo
--> Click on the "Code" text which is in the green button -> Then click on download zip
+-> Click on the "Code" text which is in the green button\n -> Then click on download zip

 Setting Up the Project:
 -> Extract the project at the desired location
--> Open "IDK" folder in vs code
--> Double check the folder which you have open, the root folder name should be "IDK" -> Open terminal in vs code
+-> Open "Student_Dropout_Analysis_System" folder in vs code -> Double check the folder which you have open, the root folder name should be "Student_Dropout_Analysis_System" -> Open terminal in vs code
 -> Execute the command 'npm install'
 -> Then wait until the package is installing